TardiGab/Dont-format-HTML-Prettier/README.md

 ---

-Just download the folder (or copy the coode in the `settings.json` file) and put it in the project root.
+Just download the folder (or copy the code in the `settings.json` file) and put it in the project root.